 The ukulele features preinstalled Aquila Nylgut strings, which absorb less moisture and provide increased accuracy while playing.
 The ukulele handles extremely well, weighing only 5lbs, and is very lightweight and easy to carry.

 For nearly a hundred years Ibanez has continuously been one of America’s most beloved instrument manufacturers.

 The Ibanez UIC10 Iceman Tenor Ukulele is an instrument that every music lover can appreciate.
-It features a spruce top, an Okoume Mahogany body, and neck, with a high gloss black finish, and Purple Heart fingerboard, which allows for incredibly smooth playability.
-This 4 string ukulele, has a white dot fingerboard inlay and 20 frets.
+It features a spruce top, an Okoume mahogany body and neck, a high gloss black finish, and a purple heart fingerboard, which allows for incredibly smooth playability.
+This 4-string ukulele has a white dot fingerboard inlay and 20 frets.
 It also has Aquila Nylblack Tenor strings which provide the instrument with a beautiful, bright, and clear sound.

 The ukulele also uses Ibanez AEQ2U electronics and is equipped with a built-in tuner and an EQ system, which allows you to easily control the tone.
 This ukulele is ideal for both chording and playing a lead.
 The uke also has a cutaway body and allows for effortless access to the upper frets.

 Overall, this is a great concert ukulele that delivers an impeccable tone and features an elegant, timeless design.